Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Introduction

-natural in $\Gamma$ and $A$ and satisfying the same four laws.
+\mypar{Linear effects} In this context, it is tempting to define a notion of \emph{linear computational effect} to be given again by a monad $(T,\eta,\mu)$ (\ref{eq:monad}) on $\Ccat$ and a strength now given as a family of maps [1]natural in $\Gamma$ and $A$ and satisfying the same four laws.
 It is also called a \emph{left strength} when the monoidal structure $\otimes$ is non-symmetric.
 An example of such a strong monad is the linear state monad $S\multimap (-\otimes S)$ for any $S\in\Ccat$ in any symmetric monoidal closed category $\Ccat$.
 This transposition to the linear context of computational effects is well-behaved and works similarly to (non-linear) monadic effects~\cite{Power1997,Hasegawa2002}.

-Unfortunately, important examples of effects in models of linear logic do not have a strength~(\ref{eq:strength-lin}) in such a restrictive sense, such as the control effects modelled by the following monads in models of linear logic~\cite{Blute1996,Hasegawa2002,Hasegawa2004}: \begin{itemize} \item the monad ``$?$'' of \emph{linearly-defined continuations} (but not \emph{linearly-used}) $?A \eqdef \oc(A\multimap \bot)\multimap \bot$, whose effect corresponds to call/cc-style control operators. \item for any object $E$, the exception monad $\Em \eqdef -\oplus E$, which is used to model error types and exceptions. \end{itemize} At this point, it is instructive to go back to the computational intuition behind the strength with the interpretation of the monadic binding~(\ref{eq:monadic-bind}, where $\times$ is now replaced by $\otimes$).
+Unfortunately, important examples of effects in models of linear logic do not have a strength~(\ref{eq:strength-lin}) in such a restrictive sense, such as the control effects modelled by the following monads in models of linear logic~\cite{Blute1996,Hasegawa2002,Hasegawa2004}: \begin{itemize} \item the monad ``$?$'' of \emph{linearly-defined continuations} (but not \emph{linearly-used}) $?A \eqdef \oc(A\multimap \bot)\multimap \bot$, whose effect corresponds to call/cc-style control operators; \item for any object $E$, the exception monad $\Em \eqdef (-\oplus E)$, which is used to model error types and exceptions with $\oplus$ the categorical coproduct---the focus of this paper. \end{itemize} At this point, it is instructive to go back to the computational intuition behind the strength with the interpretation of the monadic binding~(\ref{eq:monadic-bind}, where $\times$ is now replaced by $\otimes$).
 We can see that the parameter $\Gamma$ in (\ref{eq:strength-lin}) represents the context of variables in the rest of the computation ($\letin{x}{[\;]}u$) at the location where an effect is performed.
 But control effects have this particularity that they can change how many times the rest is computed, so we cannot guarantee that variables in $\Gamma$ are not duplicated nor erased.